Halfway (band): History

 2018 saw the release of the band's sixth album Rain Lover.
 Produced by Mark Nevers and Halfway, Rain Lover's central narrative is based around the life of John Busby's father.
 It is a story of big dreams, conflict and addiction with songs that include real people and characters from the Central Queensland town of Rockhampton in the 1960s-1980s.
 The album received a 5-star review in The Australian newspaper on the week of release.

+During the covid lockdown in 2020, John Busby from Halfway started a podcast, A Band Called Halfway which focused on the making of the bands albums.
+The format included long form interviews with the various engineers, producers and managers who helped in the production of the records.
+The process outlines what it's like to be in an independent band for more than two decades in the new millennium.
+Interviewees include esteemed music industry figures like Robert Forster, Rob Younger, Peter Jesperson, Clinton Walker, Malcolm Burn, Mark Nevers and many more.

 In 2021 the band released their seventh album, Restless Dream, a collaboration with Kamilaroi elder Bob Weatherall and didgeridoo player William Barton.
 The record's central themes are based around the work of Weatherall in the repatriation of Aboriginal remains from museums and institutions around the world.
 The album was nominated in the 2021 ARIA Music Awards for Best World Music Album.

 The band's eighth studio album, On the Ghostline, with Hands of Lightning was released in August 2022 which was recorded by Yanto Browning and produced and mixed by Malcolm Burn (Bob Dylan, Iggy Pop, Emmylou Harris, Patti Smith & The Neville Brothers) at La Maison Bleu Studio, Kingston, NY.
 Tony Moore wrote in The Sydney Morning Herald: "Ghost nets floating lost at sea are the core image as the band trap the power of memories and sing of Australian dreams and triumphs".

 In July 2025 Halfway released their ninth studio album, "The Styx".
-It was recorded by band members John Busby and Ben Johnson at their rehearsal space in Stafford, Qld.
-Once again the album was mixed by Mark Nevers at The Beech House Studio, Pawleys Island S.C. with assistance from John Busby.
-The records is theme is 'love and betrayal' with a story based around two brothers, living and working with their families in the remote frontier town of Stanage Bay, Queensland during the mid 1980's.
+It was recorded by band members John Busby and Ben Johnson at their rehearsal space in Lutwyche, Qld.
+Once again the album was mixed by Mark Nevers at Beech House Recording, Pawleys Island S.C.
+The album is based around the story of two brothers, living and working with their families in the remote town of Stanage Bay, Central Queensland during the mid 1980's.
+The record received wide spread critical acclaim, and made numerous critics 'Best of' lists for 2025 including placing 5th in the Rhythms Magazine Readers poll for 'Best Australian Albums'.